 For the next two legs of John Higginson's Loire cycle tour, see Le Puy en Velay to Sancerre and Sancerre to St Nazaire.
 He's also written an introduction to cycling in the Loire for Freewheeling France.
 For more on the chaetaux of the Loire, see our article on the top 10 chateaux to see by bike.

-See our bike hire listings for bike rental options in Pays de la Loire.
+See our bike hire listings for bike rental options throughout France.

-On the guidebook front, see John Higginson's Cycling the River Loire: The Way of St Martin, published by Cicerone.
+On the guidebook front, see Cycling the River Loire, published by Cicerone.
 For more general tourist information on the Loire, see the DK travel guide to the Loire, the Loire Valley Footprint guide, or the Cadogan equivalent.
 See also Michelin's Tourist Guide Chateaux of the Loire (there's also a map).

 John Higginson, a keen cyclist in his youth, took up cycling again after retiring from teaching.
 He is now a professional writer and lecturer.
 He is the author of the Cicerone guides, including the first edition of Cycling the River Loire, The Danube Cycleway: Donaueschingen to Budapest and The Way of St James: A Cyclist's Guide.
 For the latter, he and his wife Andrea spent two years researching the pilgrimage before embarking on their cycle journey to Santiago de Compostela in 1997; they have spent much of their spare time cycling alternative bike routes ever since.
 They live in France only a few kilometres from the pilgrim route.